okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 Refresh the browser (or start the server) and the request will succeed once again, because the frontend is passing a valid token.

 ### Add the Okta .NET SDK

-You’re almost done!
+Almost done!
 The final task is to store and retrieve the user’s to-do items in the Okta custom profile attribute you set up earlier.
 You’ll use the [Okta .NET SDK](https://www.nuget.org/packages/Okta.Sdk) to do this in a few lines of backend code.

 Stop the `dotnet` server (if it’s running), and install the Okta .NET SDK in your project: